Control Catalog Guide

 - Controls are safeguards with a stated objective and a list of assessment requirements.

-- Families group related controls by domain (e.g., supply chain, access control).
+- Groups group related controls by domain (e.g., supply chain, access control).

 - Threats link each control to the threat(s) it mitigates, connecting your control catalog to your layer 2 threat catalog.